suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 (AES-CBC) ciphers that do not offer integrity protection.
 These ciphers are useful for use cases that require firmware encryption on IoT devices.
-For many other use cases where software packages, configuration information or personalization data need to be encrypted, the use of Authenticated Encryption with Associated Data (AEAD) ciphers is RECOMMENDED.
+For many other use cases where software packages, configuration information or personalization data need to be encrypted, the use of AEAD ciphers is RECOMMENDED.

 The following sub-sections provide further information about the initialization vector (IV) selection for use with AES-CBC and AES-CTR in the firmware encryption context.
 An